*This post contains an affiliate link

 I loved reading Finding Zoe: A Deaf Woman’s Story of Identity, Love, and Adoption.
 It shows the struggle that some deaf children and their families go through.
 It also shows the heartache of placing a child for adoption.
 I think the authors showed the birth mother’s and the birth father’s story equally.
 You will also see the joy of being able to finally adopt the child of your dreams.

 Enter to win a copy of Finding Zoe: A Deaf Woman’s Story of Identity, Love, and Adoption!
 You will be able to choose a hard cover book, or a PDF.
 Simply fill out the Rafflecopter form below!
 Open to US & CAN, but make sure to read the terms and conditions on the form.

 *Disclosure (in accordance with the FTC’s 16 CFR, Part 255: “Guides Concerning the Use of Endorsements and Testimonials in Advertising”): I received a product sample for review purposes.
 I received no other compensation.
 I was not required to write a positive review.
 My opinions are my own.
 Choice of winners and opinions are 100% my own and NOT influenced by monetary compensation.”

 *This post contains an affiliate link.
-If you click the link and purchase something, I will receive a commission.
+If you click the link and make a purchase, I will receive a small commission.